cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import.md

 ## Export task

-To export the task, open the action menu and select `Export Task`.
+To export a task, open the action menu and select `Export Task`.

 ![](/images/image219_mapillary_vistas.jpg)